-Old School Magic 93-94 is a “throwback” format that focuses on cards that were printed in 1993 and 1994 (the first 2 years of Magic).
+Old School Magic 93-94 is a type of “throwback” format that focuses on cards that were printed in 1993 and 1994 (the first 2 years of Magic).
 This is meant to harken back to a simpler time in Magic’s history, where many rare and nostalgic cards are played by those seeking to recapture the excitement and feel of Magic’s early periods.
-This format was popularized by some Swedish players in 2007, and has now taken hold and become more popular the last few years in the USA, Canada, more of Europe, and beyond.
+This format was popularized by some Swedish players in 2007, and variants have now taken hold and become more popular the last few years in the USA, Canada, across Europe, and beyond.
 Our friends over at Old School MtG do a wonderful job promoting and covering 93/94 Magic, so be sure to check them out, as well as various Old School community groups that have now popped up on Facebook.

 One feature about unsanctioned “unofficial” formats that are run by players is that varying groups (whether they be regional or otherwise) can experiment and play with different groups of cards, different Restricted Lists, and even different tournament rules.
 This flexibility breeds creativity, fun, and replayability, as Old School rarely “grows old” when you have the latitude to try a wide array of different variables.
 Different groups in the United States, and different groups in Europe favor different Banned & Restricted Lists, and we view this as a unique feature of Old School (and not a defect, per se).

 Old School 93-94 Rules

 All Old School 93-94 tournaments that Eternal Central hosts will use the rules below.

 Note: last updated July 19, 2016, to reflect Nalathni Dragon legality.

 Old School 93-94 decks may consist of cards from these sets printed in 1993-94: